nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 Given below is an example usage scenario and how the loan mechanism behaves at each step.

 Step 1.
-Assume that FaceBook contains some users and some books that are added through several `AddUserCommand` and `AddBookCommand` executed by the user.
-The user then enters `loan 2 2` command to loan to the 2nd user in the user list the 2nd book in the book list.
+Assume that FaceBook contains some users and some books that are added through several `AddUserCommand` and `AddBookCommand` executed by the librarian.
+The librarian then enters `loan 2 2` command to loan to the 2nd user in the user list the 2nd book in the book list.

-Step 2. `LogicManager` executes the user `loan 2 2` command.
+Step 2. `LogicManager` executes the librarian's `loan 2 2` command.

 Step 3. `PrimaryParser` then creates a new `LoanCommandParser` after parsing `loan 2 2`.